Sweeping Arrangements of Non-Piercing Curves in Plane: Sweeping

-\item \emph{Bypass a digon cell:} Suppose that a curve $\alpha$ and the sweep curve $\gamma$ form digon cell $D$ with vertices $u$ and $v$.
-Then, we define the operation of ``bypassing $D$'' as the modification of $\gamma$ to a curve $\gamma'$ that goes around the digon cell $D$ as shown in Figures~\ref{fig:emptyDigon1} and \ref{fig:emptyDigon2}.
+\item \emph{Bypass a digon cell:} Suppose that a curve $\alpha \in \Gamma$ and the sweep curve $\gamma$ form a digon cell $D$ in $\tilde\gamma$ with vertices $u$ and $v$.
+Then, we define the operation of ``bypassing $D$'' as the modification of $\gamma$ to a curve $\gamma'$ that goes around the digon cell $D$ as shown in Figure~\ref{fig:emptyDigon}.

-\item \emph{Bypass a triangle cell:} Let $\alpha$ and $\beta$ be two curves that along with the sweep curve $\gamma$ define a triangle cell $T$.
-We define the operation of ``bypassing $T$'' as the modification of $\gamma$ to a curve $\gamma'$ which goes around $T$ as show in Figures~\ref{fig:emptyTriangle1} and \ref{fig:emptyTriangle2}.
+\item \emph{Bypass a triangle cell:} Let $\alpha$ and $\beta$ be two curves that along with the sweep curve $\gamma$ define a triangle cell $T$ in $\tilde\gamma$.
+We define the operation of ``bypassing $T$'' as the modification of $\gamma$ to a curve $\gamma'$ which goes around $T$ as show in Figure~\ref{fig:emptyTriangle}.